mvielkind/otto-bot/examples/deep-table-tutorial/README.md

 which the Deep Table tutorial does use, so we'll have to go into the console to create our function and make one more edit to our JSON before we can deploy.

--Sign into the Twilio console and go to **Runtime -> Functions** and create a blank function -Name the function *deep-table* and make sure the file path is *deep-table* -Paste the code below and save
+- Sign into the Twilio console and go to **Runtime -> Functions** and create a blank function
+- Name the function *deep-table* and make sure the file path is *deep-table*
+- Paste the code below and save

 ```javascript
 exports.handler = function(context, event, callback) {